The Story of

 Our particular FRAKES Family's history, in written modern recorded history, begins in the 1500's in the beautiful countryside of Somerset, England.
 Our family name was originally spelled FREKE and pronounced as we would pronounce FRAKE, or the word rake with an "F".
 It has been stated that the family originated in Denmark before arriving in England.
 Wheather this is true or not, I do not know, but they had obviously been in England for generations to have risen to the point of landed gentry.

 Our grandfather, Francis "Frank" FREKE was a man of note, living in Thorncombe, Somersetshire and he also had property in Crewkern, Somersetshire.
 In 1558 he was doing business with Queen Mary, better know as Bloody Mary, for whom the modern day drink is named.
 Mary was the eldest daughter of King Henry VIII.
 She was also a devoted Roman Catholic.
-When her father died, the throne went to her teenage younger brother, who was Protestant, as his father.
-He died young and she became queen.
+When her father died, the throne went to her teenage younger brother, Henry, who was Protestant, as his father.
+Henry died young and she became queen.
 She went through the kingdom having Protestant ministers murdered and many of their followers imprisoned.
 The exact religious affiliation of Francis is not truthfully known, which is probably why he remained alive, or the fact that Queen Mary needed his help in certain matters.
 His brother, Edmund FREKE, became archdeacon of Canterbury, Canon of Westminster and nominated by Queen Elizabeth I as bishopric of Worcester, which would suggest that the FREKE family was Protestant.

 Francis' son, and also our ancestor, Robert FREKE, was the Teller and Auditor to the Exchequer for King Henry VIII, Edward VI, Mary I and Elizabeth I. Robert held the manor of Shroton in Dorset (originally know as Iwern Courteney) and had a vast estate.
 He purchased the manor and estate from the Earl of Pembroke in 1560.
 Robert was a very wealthy man.
 He was also very prolific.
 He had ten children.
 One of his sons, for whom we are not descended, moved to Ireland near the city of Cork.
 There he, William FREKE, had FREKE Castle.
 From him descended Sir Raufe FREKE, Baronet and from him the EVANS-FREKE family, namely Sir John EVANS-FREKE, Baronet, 6th Baron Carbery.